-Northern Appalachian Teen Challenge is an Adolescent Male Center.
+Northern Appalachian Teen Challenge is an outreach and referral center in Bridgeport, WV.
 We are often the first contact someone might have with Teen Challenge and our goal is to help anyone over the age of twelve who might have a life controlling problem or an addiction to drugs or alcohol.
 We are dedicated to rebuilding lives devastated by drugs and alcohol and to restore families that have been torn apart by these addictions.

 Northern Appalachian Teen Challenge offers recovery support and spiritual formation.
 The program inspires self-discipline, responsible decision-making, social and spiritual accountability.
 We believe there is hope even when everything else says “just give up”.
 Teen Challenge offers a safe place for recovery based on biblical principles to individuals regardless of their ability to pay.